• Home

 9. Owl’s Head

-Owl’s Head, ME is home to another one of my top 3 lighthouses in Maine, as well as a lovely little harbor and a relaxing pebble beach.
+Owls Head, ME is home to another one of my top three lighthouses in Maine, as well as a lovely little harbor, and a relaxing pebble beach.

-The Owl’s Head harbor is also very small, but a working harbor with fishermen coming and going, and is a really authentic stop to make when in the area to appreciate the fishing culture in Maine.
+The Owls Head harbor is also very small, but a working harbor with fishermen coming and going, and is a really authentic stop to make when in the area to appreciate the fishing culture in Maine.
+Just be sure to be respectful of any fishermen that are bringing in their hauls, and stay out of their way.
+But tourists do stop here, so definitely feel free to enjoy the atmosphere (and bring your camera!).

 Estimated time needed at this stop: 30 minutes to see the lighthouse, 30-45 minutes if you see the lighthouse and stop at the pebble beach, and 1 hour if you also stop to see the harbor.